-Before we moved in we turned out attention to our old electricals, which were in storage.
-Should we replace our old tube TV and 12-year-old washing machine with modern super efficient ones?
-More research began, and, to my surprise, I found that there was a complete lack of understandable information on energy usage, and absolutely no information on televisions!
+Before we moved in, we turned our attention to our old electricals, which were in storage.
+Should we replace our old tube TV and 12-year-old washing machine with modern super-efficient ones?
+More research began, and, to my surprise, I found a complete lack of understandable information on energy usage and absolutely no information on televisions!
 Yet I knew, from experience, that Plasma screens were energy hungry!
-It also surprised me to find such a differences between appliances on how much energy they used.
+It also surprised me to find such differences between appliances on how much power they used.
 I thought it would be helpful to show people how much electrical appliances cost to run – both to help them save money and reduce CO2; the Sust-it website was born!

-Q: How hard was to get information from manufacturers in the early days?
+Q: How hard was it to get information from manufacturers in the early days?

 A: It’s still a struggle getting good accurate data.
-Our figures come from manufacturers websites, which are a bit like phone chargers, they’re all different!
-My view is that manufacturers should be made to show energy labels on their website, in the same way as they are required to in-store and on advertising.
+Our figures come from manufacturer’s websites, which are a bit like phone chargers, they’re all different!
+I believe manufacturers should be made to show energy labels on their website, in the same way as they are required to in-store and on advertising.

-A: Yes & no. It still amazes me that when new labeling regimes were introduced, many manufacturers seemed to surpass the highest standards.
+A: Yes & no. It still amazes me that many manufacturers seemed to surpass the highest standards when new labelling regimes were introduced.
 Shouldn’t higher targets be set?
-More could be done to encourage consumers to buy energy efficient appliances – UK consumers are not yet buying enough A+ to A+++ appliances, sales in 2011 only accounted for 30%; compared to Germany where sales within this range were 88%!
+More could be done to encourage consumers to buy energy-efficient appliances – UK consumers are not yet purchasing enough A+ to A+++ appliances; sales in 2011 only accounted for 30%, compared to Germany, where sales within this range were 88%!

 A: I never understood why the A+++ system was introduced; it just confuses people (and me sometimes!)
 The EU should have recalibrated the labels when new standards were introduced.
-The A to G traffic light system worked okay, if you got an F at school you knew you were in for trouble and red means stop!
+The A to G traffic light system worked okay; if you got an F at school you knew you were in trouble, and red means stop!

-I’d always suggest that showing the running costs would be the biggest step forward, as consumers better understand pounds and pence than kilowatts and watts.
+I’d suggest showing the running costs would be the most significant step forward, as consumers better understand pounds and pence than kilowatts and watts.